LemonPi/lemonpi.github.io/projects/binder/binder.md

 <img src="conceptualprototype.gif">
 <p>Medium fidelity conceptual prototype</p>
 </div>
-Built and designed with OpenScad (Which I learned for this purpose)
+[Built and designed](https://gist.github.com/LemonPi/7846642) with OpenScad (Which I learned over a few hours for this purpose)

 Low fidelity physical functional prototype that I built to demonstrate feasibility.
 The prototype illustrated how the shield could provide the function of the leaves,